-Always maintain three points of contact while ascending and descending a ladder, that's both feet and at least one hand.
+Always maintain three points of contact while ascending and descending a ladder, that's either both feet and at least one hand or both hands and one foot.

 Portable ladders should be long enough to be placed at a stable angle and extend three feet above the work surface.
 Workers should tie ladders to a secure point at the top and bottom to avoid sliding or falling.
 Tools and materials should be carried up using a tool belt or a rope to pull things up once you've stopped climbing.